Yusuke Shimada

-Yusuke Shimada (島田 裕介, Shimada Yusuke) is a former Japanese football player.
+Yusuke Shimada (島田 裕介, Shimada Yusuke) is a Japanese former professional footballer who played as a midfielder.
+He currently serves as the first-team coach for club RB Omiya Ardija.

 Playing career

-Shimada was born in Ogose, Saitama on January 19, 1982.
-After graduating from high school, he joined J2 League club Omiya Ardija based in his local in 2000.
-On November 18, 2001, he debuted as substitute midfielder from the 60th minute against Ventforet Kofu.
-However he could hardly play in the match until 2002.
-From 2003, he played many matches as substitute midfielder and the club was promoted to J1 League from 2005.
+Shimada was born in Ogose, Saitama on 19 January 1982.
+After graduating from high school, he joined his local J2 League club Omiya Ardija in 2000.
+On 18 November 2001, he debuted as a substitute in the 60th minute of a match against Ventforet Kofu.
+However, he would not feature regularly in the following years.
+From 2003, he played many matches as a substitute, and the club was promoted to J1 League in 2005.
 In 2006, he moved to J2 club Thespa Kusatsu on loan.
-He became a regular player as offensive midfielder.
+He became a regular player as an attacking midfielder.
 In 2007, he returned to Omiya Ardija.
-However he could hardly play in the match behind Chikara Fujimoto and Daigo Kobayashi.
+However, he rarely played due to being behind Chikara Fujimoto and Daigo Kobayashi in the picking order.
 In 2008, he moved to Thespa Kusatsu again.
-He played in all 42 matches as regular player.
+He played in all 42 matches as a regular player.
 In 2009, he moved to J2 club Sagan Tosu.
-He played in all 50 matches except 1 match for suspension.
-In 2010, he moved to J2 club Tokushima Vortis and played many matches in 2 seasons.
+He appeared in 50 matches, missing one due to suspension.
+In 2010, he moved to J2 club Tokushima Vortis and played often across two seasons.
 In 2012, he moved to South Korea and joined Gangwon FC.
-He retired end of 2012 season.
+He retired at the end of the 2012 season.